 Sending money is simple.
 You just send it through your bank, right?
 It’s a great option, yes, but not when you’re overseas.
 With poor exchange rates and multiple fees, the costs of the service can add up considerably.

-If you need to send money overseas from Australia - whether it be for personal reasons like sending money home to your family, or for business reasons like paying an overseas supplier, you shouldn't automatically assume that doing it through your regular bank - or any bank at all - is the smartest or cheapest way to go.
+If you need to send money overseas from Australia – whether it be for personal reasons like sending money home to your family, or for business reasons like paying an overseas supplier – it’s a good idea to consider other means of transferring.

-In comparison to other money transfer services, banks can be very expensive.
-They tend to charge high fees, as well as adding a high margin on to their exchange rates they offer for overseas money transfers.
-In the end, while it may be more convenient to use your regular bank for your overseas transfer, it will likely cost you more.
+Firstly, they tend to charge high fees, as well as increase the margin on the exchange rates they offer with overseas money transfers.
+So, while it may be more convenient to use your regular bank for your overseas transfer, it’s likely to cost you more.

-Let's have a look at some of the fees and exchange rates charged by the main Australian banks for their international money transfer services*:
+Let’s have a look at the fees and exchange rates big Aussie banks charge for their international money transfer services*.

-As you can see, if you were to send $1,000+ AUD overseas, there is a difference of 4025 Indian Rupees between the bank with the best exchange rate and the bank with the worst.
-But, then you still need to take their fees into consideration.
+If you sent $1,000+ AUD overseas, there’s a difference of 4,025 Indian Rupees between the bank with the best exchange rate and the bank with the worst – and then you need to take their fees into consideration.